syrokomskyi/obsidian-lehrer-plugin/README.md

 Every new version of Obsidian may introduce new capabilities for plugins.

-We should touch tis files:
+We should touch these files:

 -   `package.json`: `version`
 -   `manifest.json`: `version`, `minAppVersion`